Hameon4/Drone-QR-Detector-Follower-/README.md

 # Drone-QR-Detector-Follower-
-Programming a drone to detect a QR code and perform the command scanned from the QR
+This was a mini challenge during the robotics training phase where my team and I programmed a drone to detect a QR code and perform the command scanned from the QR